-Saffron Strand is a 501(c)(3) non-profit membership organization with new solutions to help homeless persons in Contra Costa County and the San Francisco Bay Area find gainful employment and achieve economic independence.
+Saffron Strand is a 501(c)(3) non-profit membership organization with new solutions to help homeless persons find gainful employment and achieve economic independence.

-Homeless adults can become members of Saffron Strand at no charge except for their time and effort working in our Saffron Strand Center in professional office space in Point Richmond.
+Homeless adults can become members of Saffron Strand at no charge except for their time and effort working in our Saffron Strand Center in professional office space.
 They form an intentional community dedicated to the individual and collective success of its members through their gainful employment in the local workforce.
 The scheduled work of members is vital to the day-to-day operation of the Center.

-Through training and work opportunities at the Center, and in transitional employment in local Contra Costa and Bay Area communities, members progress toward independent employment, and safe, affordable housing.
+Through training and work opportunities at the Center, and in transitional employment in local communities, members progress toward independent employment, and safe, affordable housing.
 Members use our Center as their base during the workday, during normal business hours, addressing their multiple challenges through a wide range of programs.

 Saffron Strand members and volunteers also participate in a wide range of community activities to benefit homeless persons, as at the annual Project Homeless Connect event in Richmond.
 See News